January 14, 2009

 Such is the life of owning a 'house' that bounces down the road - you are dealing with problems from the moment you take delivery.
 However, with the right attitude, determination, and available time, you can work through the issues.
 It also helps to have a dealer that will take care of you and a motorhome manufacturer and vendors that will stand behind their product.

 It is with great pleasure to say that we have worked through most problems and the only remaining issue on the list is to get the new filler necks installed.
-Then our good coach turns into a great coach!
+The slow fill problem is completely resolved!!
+Whoo-hoo!!
+Then our good coach turns into is a great coach!

 Jane and John